elamaran619/amazon-quicksight-user-guide/doc_source/geospatial-charts.md

 For more information about setting up geospatial data types and hierarchies, see [Adding Geospatial Data](geospatial-data-prep.md)\.

+**Important**
+Geospatial charts in Amazon QuickSight currently aren't supported in some geographies, including India and China\.
+We are working on adding support for more regions\.
+For now, automatic geocoding works only for US locations\.
+You can add latitude and longitude coordinates to your data to make geospatial charts\.
+For help with geospatial issues, see [Geospatial Troubleshooting](geospatial-troubleshooting.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/geo-mapchart-sample-1.png)

 Use the following table to understand the features supported by geospatial maps\.